 Building automation - intelligently networking building operation

 All commercial buildings are now built with automatic building controls.
-Heat, light, air conditioning, technology for cooling and shade, and door and window technology are networked and communicate with each other.
-The components can be simply and centrally controlled via intelligent building management systems.
+Heating, light, air conditioning, cooling, shade control and door and window technology are networked,and communicate with each other.
+The components can be controlled conveniently, centrally and with little contact using intelligent building management systems.

 Objectives: energy efficiency, comfort and safety